 All in all, they include the following and much more:

-The above may not be the ultimate list of desirable skills, but remain a desirable guideline to help learners become relevant in the new century.
+The above may not be the ultimate desirable skills, but remain a desirable foundation to help learners become relevant in the new century.

 Many of these are centered around personalized learning, where education is centered around learner uniqueness, interests, needs, strengths, and talent.